DominicLuidold/WS22-AutonomousSystems-III/README.md

 The TurtleBot will then start following the left-hand side wall of the labyrinth, detecting all tokens and saving their positions in a reusable format.

 ***Note:*** Once all tokens have been detected, the TurtleBot will automatically stop.
-Once the TurtleBot has fully stopped for 10-20 seconds, stop the script by entering `CMD+C`.
+When the TurtleBot has fully stopped for 10-20 seconds, stop the script by entering `CMD+C`.

 #### Phase 2 - TODO

 ## Architecture

-The TurtleBot's software is divided into two main phases, each of which requires user input to start and end.
-The two phases work together to allow the TurtleBot to navigate through any given labyrinth (that meets the minimum requirements mentioned in [*Using the TurtleBot*](#using-the-turtlebot)), detect tokens, and ultimately plan a path through the labyrinth to reach each token in turn.
+As the task for is divided into two main phases, so has our solution two main parts, each of which requires user input to start and end.
+The two parts work together to allow the TurtleBot to navigate through any given labyrinth (that meets the minimum requirements mentioned in [*Using the TurtleBot*](#using-the-turtlebot)), detect tokens, and ultimately plan a path through the labyrinth to reach each token.

 Phase 1, using the `token_detector` package, is the first step in this process.
 Its primary function is to generate a map of the labyrinth by following the wall on the left and making a full round trip through the labyrinth.
 During this phase, the TurtleBot travels through the labyrinth and collects LiDAR data about its surroundings, using this information to construct a map of the labyrinth.
 This map is then stored for future use.
-The first round trip of Phase 1 is an important and encapsulated step to ensure that a correct map of the given labyrinth has been generated and saved before proceeding with any further steps, as this will be used as the basis for all further operations.
-Detecting tokens while creating a map would have been possible, but accurately transforming the location based on the TurtleBot's coordinates and an incomplete map would have been a more difficult and error-prone approach.
+The first round trip of Phase 1 is important to ensure that a correct map of the given labyrinth is generated and saved before proceeding with any further steps, as this will be used as the basis for all further operations.
+Detecting tokens while creating a map would have been possible, but accurately transforming the location based on the TurtleBot's coordinates in an incomplete map would have been a more difficult and error-prone approach.
 Once the map is generated, Phase 1 continues with the TurtleBot driving through the labyrinth again, this time with the goal of detecting tokens and storing their location based on the generated map.
 The TurtleBot uses the wall following approach to navigate and uses its token detection algorithm (see [*`token_detector` - Functional Principle*](#functional-principle) for more details) to identify each token it encounters and store its location.
 It will continue to do this until it has found the number of tokens specified by the user.

 Phase 2 of the process involves the use of the `token_inspector` package.
 Its primary goal is to locate the TurtleBot within the labyrinth and plan a path to collect each token in turn.
 In the first step, the TurtleBot uses the `Advanced Monte Carlo Localisation` algorithm (see [*`inspector_node` - AMCL*](#inspector-node) for more details) to determine its location within the labyrinth.
 This allows it to start from any point within the labyrinth, effectively solving the kidnapped robot problem.